 Psoriasis is a chronic, lifelong condition that cannot be cured.
 The symptoms can be managed, however.
 Controlled sun exposure and bathing in special salts are easy treatments that are safe and natural.

-At McGuiness Dermatology & Aesthetics, the doctors may offer prescription creams to treat plaques and ease any itching or redness.
+At McGuiness Dermatology & Plastic Surgery, the doctors may offer prescription creams to treat plaques and ease any itching or redness.
 Specialized light therapy may also help.
 In severe cases, injectable and oral medications offer relief but do have side effects so they require regular in-office monitoring and blood work.
 Each area affected by psoriasis may require a different treatment, depending on the sensitivity of the skin.